jforget/raku-Hamilton2/doc/Hamilton.en.md

 borders  between departments  from  different regions,  this field  is zero.

+The  `nb_paths_1`  field  also  contains  the  number  of  Hamiltonian macro-paths  using  this  border,   but  only  the  macro-paths  which generated  full paths  are counted.
+This  field is  zero for  level-2 borders.

 As  for table  `Areas`, there  will  be two  views, `Big_Borders`  and `Small_Borders`.